zero1limited/mdoq-docs/docs/documentation/instance/tool-belt/get-tag.md

 ---

 # {{ page.title }}
-This job allows you to retrieve the tag the production site is on.
+This job allows you to retrieve the git tag the production site is on.

 {%- include availability-table.html -%}